-The index linked bonds and the derivatives are held in order to match the movements in the underlying liabilities.
-Broadly, where a loss is shown on these asset classes, there will be a decrease in the underlying liabilities as calculated on an actuarial basis.
+Where a loss is shown on these asset classes, there will be a decrease in the underlying liabilities as calculated on an actuarial basis.
 Similarly, where a gain is shown, there will be an increase in the actuarial liabilities.
-This is because the value of these investments is driven by the same factors that cause the liabilities to change; interest rates and inflation.
-The Trustee measures its performance against the corresponding movements in liabilities rather than their absolute return and therefore the performance is not compared against a benchmark.
+This is because the value of this investment is driven by the same factors that cause the liabilities to change.

+The Trustee measures its performance against the corresponding movements in liabilities, and therefore has not deemed it appropriate to express its performance, or performance against a benchmark, in the way an investment would normally be measured.